Criminal Justice (M.S.)

 - A bachelor’s degree from an accredited college or university with a minimum cumulative GPA of 3.0 (4.0 scale) in the last 60 credit hours or a Master's degree from an accredited college or university.

-- A written statement of intent that includes the applicant’s preparation for graduate study (guidelines available from the department).
+- A written statement of intent that includes the applicant’s preparation for graduate study.

 - Applications are reviewed on a continual basis for the fall and spring semesters.